CS-2053-Winter-2021/CS-2053-Winter-2021.github.io/en_CA/pages/assignments/cs2053-w2021-lab-assignment-6.md

 ### 3.3 Update the Spring Camera

- 10. For “Spring Camera” object, create “SprintCameraController” script with the following code:
+ 10. For “Spring Camera” object, create “SpringCameraController” script with the following code:

 ```cs